TimGeyssens/UIOMatic/docs/index.md

         }
     }

-will generate the following interface
+will generate the following crud UI

 ![](img/gettingstartedexample.png)